Skeletonxf/star-ruler-2-mod-ce/README.md

     - Many more improvements on AI FTL usage planned
   - AI will build FTL income orbitals if it needs more FTL income
 - Needs fixing for alpha (alpha release should be playable if avoiding Mono/First races, these will need more testing to tweak to added features)
-  - Tweaks to aquatic so it does something more useful
   - Fix the random research pooling
   - Teach AI to research FTL income orbitals if it wants to build them
-  - Might either remove the biome constructions temporarily, tweak them, or teach the AI to use them so everything is on a more event footing with PvAI
 - Not planned for alpha release
   - Colonisation ships similar to Motherships for other races
   - Mechanoid support for main dillema